 - By Elisabeth BrawElisabeth Braw is the London-based correspondent for the Christian Science Monitor.
-She also writes for Foreign Affairs, the Economist, and other publications.
+She also writes for Foreign Affairs and The Economist.

 Outraged over India’s widow burnings?
 Thought so.
 But widow burnings are rare compared with the cruelty widows young and old put up with every day.
 They’re exploited, discriminated against, sexually abused, and denied their legal rights.
 Perplexingly, there’s little or no international outrage over their fate.
 That has to change, says U.N.
 Women’s acting head, Lakshmi Puri, who has made widows’ rights one of her priorities.
 If widows don’t have the same rights as everyone else, society can’t move forward, she tells Foreign Policy.

 Why, when there are so many other pressing issues on the agenda, should countries focus more on widows?

 Yes, there are many priorities, but countries can’t progress when one part of their society is literally left out in the cold.
 There are more widows than ever before due to armed conflicts, the HIV/AIDS pandemic, and the age difference between partners, with many girls being married off to much older men.
 In too many countries, women are vulnerable after their husbands’ death: They face discrimination, are disinherited from property, and have very little access to resources and opportunities, including land, decent work, and an income.